enknamel/FitSumEvaluation/README.md

 =====================================

-To submit please send a pull request to the public github project https://github.com/enknamel/FitSumEvaluation If you do not finish all tasks in an hour please submit what you
+To submit please send a pull request to the public github project https://github.com/enknamel/FitSumEvaluation If you do not finish all tasks in an hour please submit what you have accomplished

 [ ] All screens should have the top 80% green and the bottom 20% blue no matter what form factor is used [ ] View 1 Controller: must contain a single table with a table cell that can be dragged left and dragged right and locked in place at both positions similar to gmail emails